Basic-Data-Infrastructure/bdi-stack/connector/README.md

 This gateway comes with the following base interceptors:

+- `logger` logs incoming requests (method, url and protocol) and response (status and duration) at `info` level with a `trace-id` which is available for other interceptor in `ctx`.
+Note: put this interception in the first position to get proper duration information.

+   Example:

+   - `GET http://localhost:8081/ HTTP/1.1 [d2dcc39c-b19f-4386-8023-0c90bbce1c10]`
+   - `Status: 200 (duration 370ms) [d2dcc39c-b19f-4386-8023-0c90bbce1c10]`

 - `response` produces a literal response in the "entering" phase.

 - `request/rewrite` rewrites the server part of the request to the given URL.